s203910/BIManalyst_g_25/A4/README.md

 Using Github Desktop simplifies the process of working together in Git, as GUI platform helps beginners visualise the steps of pushing and pulling repositories.
 Quickly getting familiar with this tool is crucial for aspiring groups of coorporating BIM-gurus.

+# Summary

+**Guide to getting into Github Desktop:** This guide takes the user through the process of downloading Github Desktop, aswell as the basics of cloning repository, pushing to origin and pulling from origin.

 # Downloading GitHub Desktop

 1. Visit the download page for [GitHub Desktop](https://github.com/apps/desktop).